-Using My Degree in Entomology to Figure out what Fly Fishing is All About
+Using My Entomology Degree to Figure Out What Fly Fishing is All About

 If you’re like me, you may have seen fly fishing in movies, tv shows, or even real life and thought that it looked like a mindless tossing and whirling of fishing line bound to end up a twisted and knotty mess.
 After getting my bachelor’s degree in entomology—which is the study of insects that you can apparently get a college degree in—and relocating to a region where fly fishing is far more common than where I’m from, I decided to do a bit of digging into this hobby.
 I learned that there is quite a lot that goes into it.